DanielRuf/security-holding-package/README.md

 # security-holding-package

-This is a better security holding process which stops the installation of insecure packages
+This is a better security holding package which stops the installation of insecure packages.